geeklearningio/gl-ionic2-secure-storage/README.md

 The namespace is used by the Intel plugin for Android to create a specific folder in the storage for your app.

-## Import the module and decalre the providers
+## Import the module and declare the providers
 Add the module to your `app.module.ts`, declare the `GLSecureStorageProvider` and override the `GLSecureStorageConfigProvider` with your own.

 ```typescript